MicrosoftDocs/entra-docs/docs/id-governance/licensing-fundamentals.md

 If a Microsoft Entra ID P2 or Microsoft Entra ID Governance license expires or trial ends, Privileged Identity Management features will no longer be available in your directory.

 >[!IMPORTANT]
-> The changes listed below are applicable to PIM for Microsoft Entra roles, PIM for Azure resources, PIM for Groups.
+> The changes listed below are applicable to PIM for Microsoft Entra roles, PIM for Azure resources, and PIM for Groups.

 - Active permanent assignments are not affected.
 - Active time-bound assignments become active permanent which means they will no longer expire at a designated time.